 RJRGLEANER won awards in both television and radio categories.

-Its ‘Ganja Farmers’ submission won Best Investigative Report (Television), awarded in honour of CBU Hall of Famer, Jones Madeira, while it earned the award
+Its ‘Ganja Farmers’ submission won Best Investigative Report (Television), awarded in honour of CBU Caribbean Media Hall Of Famer, Jones Madeira, while it earned the award

-for Best Magazine (Radio) in honour of CBU Hall of Famer, Lester Spaulding for ‘Beyond the Headlines’ and Best News Item (Radio), sponsored by The Embassy
+for Best Magazine (Radio) in honour of CBU Caribbean Media Hall Of Famer, Lester Spaulding for ‘Beyond the Headlines’ and Best News Item (Radio), sponsored by The Embassy

 of the United States of America, Bridgetown, for ‘Climate Change in Jamaica’.

-Best Documentary (Television) in honour of CBU Hall of Famer, Stewart Krohn was won by The Broadcasting Corporation of The Bahamas for ‘Category 6: A
+Best Documentary (Television) in honour of CBU Caribbean Media Hall Of Famer, Stewart Krohn was won by The Broadcasting Corporation of The Bahamas for ‘Category 6: A

 Hurricane Dorian Documentary’.
 The Bahamian media company also took Best Health Education Journalism(Radio) sponsored by SAGICOR, for ‘HIV/AIDS: What Next’.

-The Cuban Institute of Radio and Television (ICRT) walked away with two radio awards – Best Drama, in honour of CBU Hall of Famer, Rafiq Khan, for ‘Paper Boat’
+The Cuban Institute of Radio and Television (ICRT) walked away with two radio awards – Best Drama, in honour of CBU Caribbean Media Hall Of Famer, Rafiq Khan, for ‘Paper Boat’

-and Best Documentary, in honour of CBU Hall of Famer, Rose Willock, for ‘We are from Mayabeque’.
+and Best Documentary, in honour of CBU Caribbean Media Hall Of Famer, Rose Willock, for ‘We are from Mayabeque’.

-Teleislas in Colombia won Best Drama (Television) in honour of CBU Hall of Famer, Victor Torres Crespo, with its entry ‘Don’t Give Up’.
+Teleislas in Colombia won Best Drama (Television) in honour of CBU Caribbean Media Hall Of Famer, Victor Torres Crespo, with its entry ‘Don’t Give Up’.

 Suriname’s DIME Network Ltd. was also among the winners.
-It took the television award for Best Public Service Spot, in honour of CBU Hall of Famer, Olga Lopes-
+It took the television award for Best Public Service Spot, in honour of CBU Caribbean Media Hall Of Famer, Olga Lopes-

 Seale, with ‘Your Vote, Our Future’.